nkdnnlr/ECG-Heartbeat-Classification/README.md

 ## ECG Heartbeat Classification

-Code to the projects related to the 2020 ETHZ course "Machine Learning for Health Care" by Gunnar Rätsch.
+Code to a project related to the 2020 ETHZ course "Machine Learning for Health Care" by Gunnar Rätsch.

 * Please make sure to include the data in the correct directory, e.g. for ECG_Heartbeat_Classification, put the `.csv` files in `data/ECG_Heartbeat_Classification`.